 But you didn’t.
 You did an amazing job, and because of that, the last thing I want to do is embarrass you.
 But lately I’ve been consumed by two conflicting fears:

 - I’m afraid I’ll never be able to be honest with you.

-- I’m afraid if I am honest with you, it will cause you pain and suffering.
+- I’m afraid if I am honest with you, I’ll accidentally hurt you.

 But I believe you’re wise enough to handle the truth.
-The truth is that I made one simple decision that profoundly impacted my life more than any other, and this one decision was the seed from which so many great things sprouted:
+The truth is that I made one simple decision that profoundly impacted my life more than any other, and this one decision was a seed from which a garden of great things sprouted:

 I decided to eat some magic mushrooms.

 Please stay calm.
 Take a breath.
 Nothing bad happened.
 As far as I can tell, the only long-term consequence is that I now look at the world with greater empathy, understanding, self-awareness, acceptance, and unconditional love.
 You know, nothing major.